SyntaxeQL/syntaxe-express/README.md

 The first thing to look out for when communicating with a Syntaxe-enabled server application is the availability header `Syntaxe-Enabled`, which indicates whether Syntaxe is enabled for the application and ready to process queries sent from the client or not.

-The Syntaxe middleware always returns the availability header `Syntaxe-Enabled` once hooked to your express application.
+The Syntaxe middleware always returns the availability header `Syntaxe-Enabled` once hooked to your nest application.

 The value of the header is the value set to the `enabled` config property.